With over two thousand years of history, it’s no wonder that Barcelona has more than its fair share of myths, legends and superstitions.

 The legend of St. George is a centuries-old folktale that recounts the story of a Roman night who rescued a maiden from a dragon’s lair.

 In an attempt to appease the dragon, the townspeople had started to give it two sheep each day.
-Unfortunately, the dragon wasn’t satisfied so the sheep were replaced by human sacrifices.
+Unfortunately, the dragon wasn’t satisfied, so the sheep were replaced by human sacrifices.
 The King decreed that the person to be sacrificed should be chosen at random.

-Finally, the day came when the King’s daughter was chosen for sacrifice and the princess was led to the dragon’s lair.
+Finally, the day came when the King’s daughter was chosen for sacrifice, and the princess was led to the dragon’s lair.

 When St George asked the princess what was happening, she told him about the dragon and asked him to leave before he was hurt.
-Instead of leaving, St George fought and slew the dragon, saving the princess.
+Instead of going, St George fought and slew the dragon, saving the princess.

-Saint George is the patron saint of Catalonia and there are statues and carvings depicting a knight slaying a dragon throughout Barcelona.
+Saint George is the patron saint of Catalonia, and there are statues and carvings depicting a knight slaying a dragon throughout Barcelona.

 On Saint George’s day (Catalan: El día de Sant Jordi) Barcelona residents gift roses and books to their lovers, friends and family.